Jesus loves you

 Seeing the benefits of being Emotionally Responsive allows you to begin to cultivate peace by practicing kindness and gentleness.
 It is only in the state of being Responsive that you will start feel- ing the difference on the emotional, spiritual and physical levels, moving from the agitation of the mind and heart to the calmness and peace.
 At the end it is a matter of choice!
 Ask yourself:

 Was I more Reactive or was I more Responsive today?
-The answer will determine the quality of
+The answer will determine the quality of your life and the transcendence of your wellbeing.

 In today’s gospel (Luke 13: 10-17), Jesus shows us how He dealt with the leader of the syna- gogue, after being criticized for healing the crippled woman.
 He chose to be Responsive versus Reac- tive towards the attack on His character.
 Can we choose to do the same?